 Photo Courtesy of Northwest Railway Museum

-Santa Holiday Train – Chehalis, WA; Dec 18th – 20th! limited seating remains). $15/person (or $20/person for premier seating).
+Santa Holiday Train – Chehalis, WA; through December 19th, limited seating remains. $16/person.
 30 minute rides.
 Santa will be handing out candy canes and visiting with each and every family on the Santa Holiday Train.

-The Polar Express – Chehalis, WA; Dec 18 – 20th, Dec 24 – 27; Tickets are $38/person (2 & under free).
+The Polar Express – (sold out for this season) Chehalis, WA; Tickets are $38/person (2 & under free).
 All Aboard for this magical train ride to the North Pole!
 Bring the kids and listen as The Polar Express ™ is read aloud, cocoa is sipped and Santa drops by to visit with each child!

-Mt Hood Christmas Train – Hood River, OR. (this is currently on hold, but keep an eye on their Facebook page to see if they start with tickets again) Ride the Mount Hood Railroad Christmas Train to the North Pole to pick up Santa and his elves!
+Mt Hood Christmas Train – Hood River, OR.
+Tickets from $40, Ride the Mount Hood Railroad Christmas Train to the North Pole to pick up Santa and his elves!
 This new event is based around their own storybook – ‘The Mount Hood Railroad Christmas Train’.

 Fun in The Snow